Geology of Chile: Pacific islands

-Easter Island is a volcanic high island consisting of three extinct volcanoes: Terevaka, at an altitude of 507 m, forms the bulk of the island.
+Easter Island is a volcanic island consisting of three extinct volcanoes: Terevaka, at an altitude of 507 m, forms the bulk of the island.
 Two other volcanoes (Poike and Rano Kau) form the eastern and southern headlands, giving the island its triangular shape.
 There are numerous lesser cones and other volcanic features: the crater Rano Raraku, the cinder cone Puna Pau and many volcanic caves (including lava tubes).

 Easter Island and its surrounding islets, including Motu Nui and Motu Iti, form the comminuted apex of a large volcanic mountain rising over 2000 m from the seabed.
 It is part of the Sala y Gómez Ridge, a mostly-submarine mountain range with dozens of seamounts.
 Pukao and Moai are two seamounts west of Easter Island, extending 2700 km east to the Nazca Seamount.
 Pukao, Moai and Easter Island were formed during the last 750,000 years, with the last eruption a little over 100,000 years ago.
-These are the youngest mountains of the Sala y Gómez Ridge, which was formed by the Nazca Plate floating over the Easter hotspot.
+These are the youngest mountains of the Sala y Gómez Ridge, which was formed by the Nazca plate floating over the Easter hotspot.
 Only on Easter Island is the Sala y Gómez Ridge dry land.

-The volcanic Juan Fernández Islands were created by a hotspot in the Earth's mantle penetrating the Nazca Plate.
+The volcanic Juan Fernández Islands were created by a hotspot in the Earth's mantle penetrating the Nazca plate.
 The islands were carried eastward as the plate subducted the South American continent.
 Radiometric dating indicates that Santa Clara is the oldest of the islands (at 5.8 million years), followed by Robinson Crusoe (3.8–4.2 million years) and Alexander Selkirk (1.0–2.4 million years).
 Robinson Crusoe is the largest of the islands at 93 km2, and its highest peak (El Yunque) is 916 m high.
 Alexander Selkirk covers 50 km2, and its highest peak is Los Innocentes at 1319 m.
 Santa Clara covers 2.2 km2, reaching an elevation of 350 m.